nasdesps/portfolio/content/blog/Adguard Home on Cloud.md

 ## Step 3: Configure AdGuard Home

-APost-installation, you'll see a list of IP addresses with port `:3000`.
+Post-installation, you'll see a list of IP addresses with port `:3000`.
 ![IP Adguard](/blog/adguard-linode/ip_adguard.jpg)
 1. **Access the Web Interface**: Open your browser and navigate to the IP address followed by `:3000`.
 If you encounter a security warning, proceed by clicking "Continue to site."
 2. **Initial Setup**: Click 'Get Started' and follow the prompts.
 When uncertain, default settings are typically fine.